purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 	    git pull upstream master
 	```

-	At this stage your forked repository (Local) must be synced with original repository.
+	At this stage, your forked repository (Local) must be synced with the original repository.
 	> Note: But we can't see this sync in our remote branch.
-So we have to push this changes from your Local to Remote
+So we have to push these changes from your Local to Remote

 * Push all the changes from your Local to Remote:

 	```
 	    git push origin master
 	```
-✅ At this stage your forked repository (both Local and Remote) must be synced with the original repository.
+✅ At this stage, your forked repository (both Local and Remote) must be synced with the original repository.

 > In case if you're confused with what remote and local in this context really means?!
 [Following diagram](#fork-and-clone) will help you out